AndyyyYuuu/lm-is-compressor/README.md

 If we were to compress a file efficiently, we need to minimize the length of our output file and hence the value of cross-entropy $$H(P, P_\theta)$$.

 It also happens that cross-entropy is precisely the metric that is minimized in the pre-training process of modern Transformer language models.
 In that scenario, $$P_\theta$$ becomes our language model, which, as a result of optimization, is already in a state to minimize cross-entropy and thus the lower bound of the output code length.
-In other words, the more accurate a large language model is, the lower its cross-entropy, leading to tighter compression rates.
+In other words, the more accurate a large language model is, the more effectively it compresses text.

 ---
 ## Implementation
 The following section details the methods used to achieve the aforementioned task of converting a language model into a data compressor.

 ### Arithmetic Coding

+The code length of arithmetic coding is exactly

+$$\lceil -\sum_i{log_2{P_i(x)}} \rceil$$

+where $$P_i(x)$$ is the conditional probability of token $$i$$ given by the language model.

 ### Language Model
 This project uses GPT-2 from `huggingface` to run its compressor.